brianhouse/sound_art/lectures/06_synthesis.md

 Additionally, under the "Help" menu, you can access the official Pd documentation, which is also available online here: [https://puredata.info/docs/manuals/pd/](https://puredata.info/docs/manuals/pd/)

-Much of what I've written here is based on the "FLOSS Manuals" entry for Pd: [http://write.flossmanuals.net/pure-data/introduction2/](http://write.flossmanuals.net/pure-data/introduction2/)
+Much of what I've written here is based on the FLOSS Manuals entry for Pd: [http://write.flossmanuals.net/pure-data/introduction2/](http://write.flossmanuals.net/pure-data/introduction2/)